ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-10-ensemble-learning.md

 ![bagg](https://github.com/user-attachments/assets/cf67376a-809c-4c08-b4b9-772a39261228)

-ootstrapping involves creating multiple subsets of training data.
+Bootstrapping involves creating multiple subsets of training data.
 Each subset is of equal size and training is carried out in a parallel manner.
 Aggregation combines the outputs of each learner/model.

 In a regression task, typically the average (or weighted average) of predictions from each model is considered to make the final prediction.